 Photo courtesy Tiffany Haywood

 They also challenged us to “know the end game.”
-This is amazingly wise advice that everyone, every single blogger, needs to know the answer to.
+This is sage advice that everyone, every single blogger, needs to know the answer to.
 What is your End Game with your blog?
 Where do you want to be and where do you want it to take you?
-If you know what life you want, where you want to drive to, then plan your business and your blog accordingly.
+If you know what life you want, and where you want to drive to, then plan your business and your blog accordingly.

 Truly, bloggers, this is critical advice.
-You can learn everything you can about how to pin perfect and how to drop in affiliate links, but if you don’t know WHY you are doing it, what you are driving your blog towards in your life, then everything falls flat.
+You can learn everything you can about how to pin perfectly and how to drop in affiliate links, but if you don’t know WHY you are doing it, what you are driving your blog towards in your life, then everything falls flat.
 You lose focus.
 You get wrapped up in the wrong things and the wrong metrics.
-So answer that question for yourself, in writing.
+So answer that question for yourself in writing.

 About Allison